mxr612/Notes/Social Psychology/Prejudice.md

   Overweight people are perceived as less attractive, less intelligent, less happy, less self-disciplined, and less successful (Hebl & Heatherton, 1998).
 - **Physical attractiveness: Also known as appearance prejudice.**
   Physically attractive people receive more lenient punishments (Mazzella & Feingold, 1994).
+- **Healthcare disparities: Also known as medical bias.**
+  Medical training predominantly featuring white skin cases leads to unintentional discrimination in diagnosis, such as delayed skin cancer detection in people with darker skin tones due to lack of awareness and training diversity.

 ## 2. Components of Group Antagonism